 The ruins of Ancient Kydonia can be found in the Old Town of Chania, intertwined with the modern part of the city.
 Most of them are located in the area of the old port, on the hill of Kastelli.

-It is believed that Ancient Kydonia used to be the third most powerful city in Crete during Antiquity.
+It is believed that Ancient Kydonia used to be the third most powerful city in Crete during antiquity.
 Its location near the port contributed to its development, making Ancient Kydonia a commercial center that flourished during the Minoan Era.
-The city used to have its own coins, depicting King Kydonas who is said to have founded the city, at least according to mythological sources.
+The city used to have its own coins, which only the most powerful cities could boast, and they depicted King Kydon, the mythical founder of Kydonia.

-The findings do not only include ruins from the Minoan settlement but also objects dating to the Neolithic Period.
-Murals, ceramics, mosaics and Linear B script tablets have been recovered among other items, many of which are currently on display at the Archeological Museum of Chania.
+The findings not only include ruins from the Minoan settlement but also objects dating back to the Neolithic Period.
+Murals, ceramics, mosaics and writing tablets in both Linear A and Linear B have been recovered among other items, many of which are currently on display at the Archeological Museum of Chania.

 A big part of the city cannot be restored since it is located beneath the modern part of Chania, although findings suggest the existence of a huge necropolis with various types of tombs.